User Identification and Properties in Mobile SDK

 Contact |

-| Email address; supports additional info (subscription status, preferences, timestamps, custom contact properties). |
+| Email address: supports additional info (subscription status, preferences, timestamps, custom contact properties). |

 Contact |